Agathiyan-K/Barclays_League_Dashboard/README.md

 3. Teams with the Highest Total Goals Scored Across All Seasons
 4. The Best Overall Team Across All Seasons
 5. Goals Scored vs Goals Conceded by Each Team Across All Seasons
-6. ins vs Goals Scored Relationship
+6. Wins vs Goals Scored Relationship
 7. Wins vs Goals Conceded Relationship
 8. Teams with the Fewest Appearances in the Premier League
 9. Top 10 Teams with the Most Top 3 Finishes